dev-sams/DeepOrigin/README.md

 Click on the test file product-api.spec.ts to run the tests.
 Test File:

-The test file product-api.spec.ts contains the actual test cases written using Cypress.
+The test file product-api.cy.ts contains the actual test cases written using Cypress.
 Each test case is designed to validate a specific functionality of the product API.

 Test Environment: